 I am a computational biology PhD student interested in using high-throughput sequencing technologies to better understand highly polygenic disease.

-My undergraduate degree was focused on biology, however I elected to take two pure computer science courses out of curiosity.
-I was enthralled from the first lecture and later applied my newfound programming skills to automate parts of my lab-based thesis project.
-After finishing my undergraduate degree I sought to further my pivot towards computational biology by pursuing a Master’s in Bioinformatics.
+My undergraduate degree was focused on cellular and molecular biology, however I elected to take two pure computer science courses whilst on a year abroad.
+After discovering how much I enjoyed programming I later applied my newfound skills to automate parts of my lab-based thesis project in my final year.
+When I finished my undergraduate degree I sought to further my pivot towards computational biology by pursuing a Master’s in Bioinformatics.
 Over these two years my interests diversified and then narrowed culminating in my thesis project where I developed a tool for integration of single-cell transcriptomic data with GWAS.